 With smartphones ubiquitous, companies are adding camera functionality to their apps to take photos or scans of documents, people, checks, identification cards, real estate, and whatever else.
 The majority of apps simply utilize the camera to take a photo which is then uploaded.
 However, customers want a more sophisticated experience that includes features such as cropping, edge detection, editing, filtering, formatting, and sharing.
 Writing that functionality from scratch would take considerable development time, but like everything in IT, there are 3rd party vendors that sell Android and IOS SDKs.
 Recently we took a look at a few for a project.
 Here is a quick summary of our assessment and how we chose a solution.

 Initial research came up with the following options:

 -Genius Scan SDK

 Open source solutions:

 Interestingly most of the commercial offerings were from companies based in Europe.
 They all release new versions of their software as hardware and operating systems are updated.
-Also they all still work when the device is offline; so they don’t offer a usage only model.
+Also, they all still work when the device is offline; so they don’t offer a usage-only model.
 Scanbot SDK was our first choice after our technology assessment; it had all the features we needed.
-But after further digging we found that pricing started at $23,000/year!
+But after further digging, we found that pricing started at $23,000/year!
 They have four different packages and the version we wanted was actually $50,000 per year!
 This far exceeded the project’s budget.
 I spoke to Scanbot and they were very helpful but unwilling to offer any discounts.
 Their target market consists of large companies and enterprise clients.
-We looked at Klippa which starts at around $5,000 per year, Genius Scan that starts at $4,000/year and Pixelnetica that starts at $3,600 a year.
+We looked at Klippa which starts at around $5,000 per year, Genius Scan which starts at $4,000/year, and Pixelnetica which starts at $3,600 a year.
 Going into the research, we thought we might be able to find a solution for perhaps $1,000 for a permanent license.

 Contact us if you need help adding camera functionality to your app.